We are doctors on the front line of the COVID-19 pandemic. Here’s how we keep our teams motivated

 Communicate honestly to motivate your teams

 As a leadership team, we have not downplayed the seriousness of the crisis or the personal risks that we all need to take to respond successfully.
 We know that our clinical teams are putting themselves in harm’s way and we specifically call out their bravery and service in public forums, especially our weekly company all-hands meeting.
 We have been honest in saying that, even if we execute perfectly, some of us at Forward will get sick, and many of us will lose people we love.
 We’ve talked about the fact that there is never really any guarantee of remaining healthy.
 We are each given the day in front of us and we can decide whether or not we make ourselves useful to our fellow human beings.
 In our all-hands meeting and team-specific meetings (medical, engineering, product, operations), we have called upon everyone to step up and put their skills to use when our members need us most.
 I have been genuinely moved to see doctors and medical assistants suit up in PPE each day to care for our members, to see product managers and engineers pouring their hearts into work that supports our clinical teams and to see our operations teams hustling to keep our sites running.
-As we’ve responded to the crisis, physicians on the frontlines have presented stories of how we’ve helped our members to the company so that everyone can see the impact we’re having.
+As we’ve responded to the crisis, physicians on the front lines have presented stories of how we’ve helped our members to the company so that everyone can see the impact we’re having.

 Rely on distributed leadership and trust your people

 When responding quickly to a crisis, it is impossible for a central leadership team to anticipate every situation that can arise in the field.
 We focused on a simple principle: We will be here to serve our members through this pandemic.
 This was our priority as our corporate office built dozens of protocols to support our clinical teams such as how to triage members with coronavirus-like symptoms, how to bring them onsite safely for testing, how to perform the tests, and how to care for members who are ill.
 We knew that our policies and procedures could not address every situation that our teams would encounter.
-We emphasized trust and good local decision making.
+We emphasized trust and good local decision-making.
 We told our people to make the best decisions they could with the information that they had available at the time and then to flag these areas of uncertainty so we can address the situation programmatically in the future.
 This has allowed our teams to respond flexibly and confidently as unanticipated situations arise.

 Focus on the positive impact you can make and then expand your scope

 Much of what’s happening in the world today is beyond the control of any individual.
 The most prominent leaders in the world are struggling to find the right responses to the coronavirus.
 At Forward, we started by working on the things most directly under our control: Getting good information to our members, assessing them for symptoms, and rapidly rolling out testing for COVID-19.
 Our teams know that every test we do and every person we care for matters.
 Now we’re working to help more people.
 We’ve made our COVID-19 assessment available on our website, for free to anyone.
 We’re working with domestic and international laboratory partners to scale up testing and make it available to more people.
-And we’re communicating with policymakers about science-based approaches to fight coronavirus and restore our economy.
+And we’re communicating with policy makers about science-based approaches to fight coronavirus and restore our economy.

 Every company, whether it delivers healthcare or not, is navigating a landscape that is completely different than what we expected just a few weeks ago.
 Our job as leaders is to help our teams make sense of this situation and make clear how we can each apply our efforts in ways that serve other people and help our organizations succeed.
 Just like any of us as individuals, no company has a guarantee that it will survive the pandemic and the resulting recession.
 In order to maintain the trust of our teams, we must be transparent about the difficult decisions we face.
 We can’t wish COVID-19 away.
 We can speak with our teams honestly about the challenges it creates, and inspire them with meaningful opportunities to contribute to this fight.
 That’s what leadership in 2020 looks like.